 - Command Prompt not working in Windows 8 – Windows 8 users also reported this issue, and to fix it, simply create a new user profile and check if that helps.

 Can’t run Command Prompt as administrator on Windows 10, how to fix it?

 - Check your antivirus

 - Create a Command Prompt shortcut on your desktop

 1. Check your antivirus

 According to users, one reason for problems with Command Prompt can be your antivirus software.
 Having a good antivirus is important, but sometimes antivirus can interfere with certain features or Windows, which can lead to this and many other problems.

-If you can’t run Command Prompt as administrator, you might want to try checking your quarantine list.
-Sometimes your antivirus may put certain files in there that the Command Prompt needs in order to work properly.
+If you can’t run Command Prompt as an administrator, you might want to try checking your quarantine list.
+Sometimes your antivirus may put certain files in there that the Command Prompt needs to work properly.